TileDB-Inc/TileDB/doc/source/tiledb101/reading/utility-functions.rst

 Upper bound on buffer sizes
 ---------------------------

-Recall from section `Handling Incomplete
-Queries <doc:handling-incomplete-queries>`__ that sparse arrays and variable-sized attributes pose a challenge in deciding the buffer sizes when issuing a read query.
+Recall from section :doc:`Handling Incomplete Queries <handling-incomplete-queries>` that sparse arrays and variable-sized attributes pose a challenge in deciding the buffer sizes when issuing a read query.
 The reason is that, (i) for sparse arrays, we cannot know in advance the result size as the distribution of the